maxplush/5c-redbull/README.md

 ## The Fun Stuff

 To bring the project to life, I:
-- Created a short, insight-driven survey focused on consumption habits, purchase paths, and brand perception [Survey Link](https://docs.google.com/forms/d/e/1FAIpQLSfxxcizbHYAWEm_0Lt3ikPXFAVtqOTN9WGs7SRDaZHa89hzhA/viewform)
+- Created a short, insight-driven [survey](https://docs.google.com/forms/d/e/1FAIpQLSfxxcizbHYAWEm_0Lt3ikPXFAVtqOTN9WGs7SRDaZHa89hzhA/viewform) focused on consumption habits, purchase paths, and brand perception
-- Built a **life-sized Red Bull can** to attract attention [Cardboard Redbull -Check it out!](images/redbull_craft.jpg)
+- Built a **life-sized Red Bull can** to attract attention [Check it out!](images/redbull_craft.jpg)
 - **Gave away free Red Bull** to incentivize survey signups
 - Was planning a **DJ set activation** to drive more responses (ran out of time)